04/24/26

 state of science iconThis story is part of The State of Science, a series featuring science stories from public media journalists across the United States.

 Data centers make controversial neighbors: They’re loud, they use a lot of water, and can drive electricity prices up.
-Following public concern and organizing efforts, Maine is currently on the precipice of banning data center construction for 18 months.
+Following public concern and organizing efforts, Maine was on the precipice of banning data center construction for the next 18 months.
+Governor Janet Mills vetoed the ban on April 24.

 Joining Flora to talk about real changes communities can advocate for in regards to data centers are Pete McGuire, climate reporter at Maine Public, and Lauren Keeler, director of ASU’s Just Energy Transition Center.